Songs from Les Misérables: Drink with Me

-"Drink with Me" is the revolutionaries' mellow song as night falls and they await their enemy's retaliation.
+"Drink with Me" is the revolutionaries' mellow song as night falls and they await their enemy's inevitable retaliation.
+Enjolras tells everyone else to stay awake, but he tells Marius to get some sleep, knowing he is still much too devastated over losing Éponine to stay awake.
 In the 2012 film, the first half of the song is omitted, excluding the revolutionaries' reminiscence and Grantaire's doubts that his comrades are ready for failure, though the verse with the latter was recorded.